UNCW

 Obviously, could have won the game by making all those 1st half missed free throws.

 Agree on lane passing--against UNCW.
-Other teams (like Towson) it may be a better tactic due to matchups.hungry wrote:We have to stop passing in the lane.
-Almost always a turnover.
+Other teams (like Towson) it may be a better tactic due to matchups.

 Horton was guarding #30 and giving good effort and making #30 work more. #30 drug Osi up top and beat him at will.